bhonsleaditya1/Lending-Club-PySpark/README.md

 - The data used for the project is limited to the lending Club dataset in Kaggle ([https://www.kaggle.com/wendykan/lending-club-loan-data](https://www.kaggle.com/wendykan/lending-club-loan-data))

-## **Data used for the Project** ##
+## **About Data** ##

--LendingClub data from kaggle
+LendingClub data from kaggle
 - Contains complete loan data for all loans issued through the 2007-2018
   - 2.2 million observations and 133 variables
 - Active loans removed from data
   - 1.3 million observations and 133 variables
 - Variable types:
   - Profiling: Address, Employment Length, Zip Code
   - Bureau: Utilization, Inquiry in past 12 months, Satisfactory Accounts
   - Loan: Interest Rate, Funded Amount

 **Running on** : COLAB Notebooks